heofthetea/horsey-go-brrrr-deployment/README.md

 1. `docker-compose-azure.yml`: This is the compose file used to deploy the application onto the cloud
 2. `docker-compose.yml`: This is the file that should be used for local testing

-> **Note**: The compose file architecture differs fundamentally in architecture due to different requirements.
+> **Note**: The compose files differs fundamentally in architecture due to different requirements.
 In the cloud, only ports 443 and 80 are exposable, requiring a reverse proxy and HTTPS support for the Identity Provider.
-Locally, the compose files uses `network_mode: host` on one container to get around the issue of issuer mismatch errors caused by the IdP.
+Locally, the compose files uses `network_mode: host` on one container to get around the issue of issuer mismatch errors caused by the IdP being accessible under tifferent IP addresses for the user and the API respectively.

 ### Local environment
 #### Requirements